philc/book-notes/school of life.md

     * Intuition beats analysis
     * "True love accepts the other person for who they are."
     * We don't need an education in love
-      * "We don't need an education to become a lover --we will pick that up along the way, by following our feelings."
+      * "We don't need an education to become a lover -- we will pick that up along the way, by following our feelings."
     * "We should have no secrets and spend constant time together (work shouldn't get in the way)."
   * "Classic" framework of love
     * Realizing that we are rather flawed, and our partner is too, is of huge benefit to a couple in increasing the amount of tolerance and generosity in circulation
-    * we need to make immense and often rather artificial-sounding efforts to understand one another because intuition will never be enough
+    * We need to make immense and often rather artificial-sounding efforts to understand one another because intuition will never be enough
   * Realize that each of us "is a hellish proposition"
     * "We are necessarily going to bring an awesome amount of trouble into someone's life.